-CMS is proposing that if data used to calculate a score for a cost measure are impacted by significant changes or errors affecting the performance period, such that calculating the cost measure score would lead to misleading or inaccurate results, then the affected cost measure is excluded from the MIPS eligible clinician's or group's cost performance category score.
-If finalized, this proposal would go into effect with the 2025 performance period.
+CMS finalized its proposal that if data used to calculate a score for a cost measure are impacted by significant changes or errors affecting the performance period, such that calculating the cost measure score would lead to misleading or inaccurate results, then the affected cost measure is excluded from the MIPS eligible clinician's or group's cost performance category score.
+This will go into effect with the 2025 performance period.